amoghkash/16-bit-cpu/README.md

 # 16 Bit CPU

-In this project, created a 16-bit architecture and implmented it into a custom hardware/software solution.
+In this project, I created a 16-bit architecture and implmented it into a custom hardware/software solution.
 There are 2 different parts to this project, the hardware and software.
 The hardware consists of a Vivado project that implments the hardware onto a [Diligent Spartan-7 FPGA](https://digilent.com/reference/programmable-logic/arty-s7/reference-manual).

 ## The Architecture